beautyjoy/beautyjoy.github.io/sigcse-csp-forum/register.md

 Please register to attend below or here: [https://www.getfeedback.com/r/Zx9MNdLe](https://www.getfeedback.com/r/Zx9MNdLe)

-Please note that you also need to select this pre-symposium event in the SIGCSE registration process.
+Please note that you also need to select this pre-symposium event in the SIGCSE conference registration process.

 There is no cost to attend this event.